History & Tradition

 The “Toledo Times” newspaper offered the following description of the ensuing project: “Landscape architects, city planning engineers, landscape gardeners, and other experts, backed by an army of workmen equipped with the latest machinery and tools have been steadily at work on the tract for over a year.
 Practically 35% of it has been given over to park purposes.
 This includes the wooded area along the river’s course, flanked on one side by Percifilous Bluff and the other side by a slope that rises, by gentle degrees, to a level with the top of the bluff.
 In the valley, river banks have been dressed gracefully to the water’s edge.”

 Subsequent annexations have changed the shape and size of the Village, yet the original vision of a park like setting for a unique residential community remains.
 A great many of the homes in Ottawa Hills are unique in their grandeur and old world craftsmanship, while newer residences are a mix of traditional and contemporary.
-About 60% of the homes in Ottawa Hills were built before 1959, with outstanding architectural design and details that lending a feeling of classic elegance to the Village.
+About 60% of the homes in Ottawa Hills were built before 1959, with outstanding architectural design and details that lend a feeling of classic elegance to the Village.